[Last updated 01.06.2021]

 01 June 2021: Antonio Gisbert, The Execution of Torrijos and his Companions on the Beach at Malaga, 1888

 Antonio Gisbert is little known beyond Spain and only recently has his work received lengthy scholarly examination among Spanish-language scholars.
 After the new extension of the Prado Museum opened in 2007, which showcases Spanish art of the nineteenth century, Gisbert’s most important work, The Execution of Torrijos and his Companions, was finally put on permanent display and a special exhibition dedicated to it in 2019.
-The work, at about six metres in width and almost four metres high, was commissioned by the State as a memorial to the heroism of the liberal Torrijos and those who died with him on 11 December 1831 in an attempt to end the oppressive rule of Ferdinand VII, and as an instrument of nation building from the perspective of the defence of liberty.
+The work, at about six metres in width and almost four metres high, was commissioned by the State as a memorial to the heroism of the liberal Torrijos and those who died with him on 11 December 1831 in an attempt to end the oppressive rule of Ferdinand VII, and as an instrument of nation building from the perspective of the defense of liberty.

 The painting has a clear connection to Goya’s Third of May 1808, although Gisbert’s work is far more sober and academic; though not severe, there are no wild gestures, only the skillfully conveyed expressions on the faces of the men, who exhibit defiance, resignation and sadness.
 Among the condemned is the Derry-born, Byronic figure of Robert Boyd (1805-1831), who had, like Byron, fought in the Greek War of Independence (from the Ottoman Empire) and who had met Torrijos in London through a group of liberal intellectuals called ‘The Cambridge Apostles’, which included the poets John Sterling and Alfred Tennyson.
 Boyd is the sandy-haired figure in the deep green coat seventh from the right in the foreground group (Torrijos is fourth from the right, in a long brown coat).
 Judging by the extant likenesses of Boyd, it is probable that Gisbert, in the absence of visual source material of Boyd as a mature adult, used a degree of artistic license in depicting him.